Why do I play 7 string bass

 Trying to fill that gap, I bought a 4-string acoustic bass guitar.
 And I absolutely hated it.

-The tone felt boxy, the string count was limiting, and, most of all, it killed my inspiration.
+The tone felt boxy, the string count was limiting, with an extremely uncomfortable baseball bat neck, and, most of all, it killed my inspiration.
 That instrument now lives on my wall, a beautiful mistake and an important lesson: not all basses are created equal, and not every bass fits every player.

 Everything changed when I tried a 6-string bass.

 The weight felt right.
 The flat, wide neck reminded me of the familiar physicality of the keyboard.
-But more importantly, the tuning, B0 to C3 in perfect fourths, made musical sense to me.
+But more importantly, the tuning, B0 to C3 in perfect fourths, made musical sense to me as a departure from the guitar.
 The consistent intervals across strings opened new doors for composing, arranging, and improvising.

 Why 7 Strings?